jvalverr/Geo-LPsource/README.rst

 To prepare Geo-LPsource for use, you must execute the makefile as follows:

 ```
-$ cd Geo-LPsource/
+$ cd Geo-LPsource/<br>
 $ make
 ```

 This will compile all the components of Geo-LPsource framework.
 After this process completes without errors, you can make use of the Geo-LPsource binary saved into the root directory with the name bin as follows:

 ```
 $ cd Geo-LPsource/bin/
 $ ./bin
 ```

-If you will execute large-scale networks, you can use the command nohup as follows:
+Or, if you will execute large-scale networks, you can use the command nohup as follows:

 ```
 $ cd Geo-LPsource/
 $ nohup ./bin > geo-lpsource.log &
 ```